UniversalDependencies/docs/_2016-09-05--06-prague/conll-u.md

 * A change in the number of columns and/or their meaning was opposed in the fear of breaking peoples' tools.

+## Form field

+It is likely that at least for some languages like Vietnamese the "no space in the `FORM` field" requirement will be dropped.

 ## Deps field

 * The `deps` field holds the *enhanced* representation.
 Unlike